MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 cordova plugin add cordova-plugin-mfp-analytics
 ```

-Now, use the following JavaScript API method in the action handler of your Cordova application
+Now, use the following JavaScript API method in the action handler of your Cordova application.

 ```javascript
 WL.Analytics.triggerFeedbackMode();